daniizquie92/openamtypingmodule/kubernetes/README.md

 - kubectl cp ./openam openam-0:/usr/

-If you want to enter the pod via localhost use
+Edit the /etc/hosts file and include the minikube ip followed by openam.daniizquie921.com Edit the /etc/hosts file and include openam.example.com to the localhost reference Enter the pod via localhost use
 - kubectl port-forward svc/openam 80 443

-Edit the /etc/hosts file and include the minikube ip followed by openam.daniizquie921.com

-If you don't use that image you should do this:
+- access: https://openam.example.com:443/openam (credentials are: user:amadmin password:tortilla)

 In OPENAM admin UI
   - sites: add new site, add the address https://openam.daniizquie921.com:443/openam to primary URL, and http://openam.daniizquie921.com:80/openam to secundary
   - in configuracion -> global services -> platform -> add in coockie domains openam.daniizquie921.com

+Now you should be able to access via ingress, you can stop the port-forwarding

 NOTE:
 - if you want to use an address different than openam.daniizquie921.com you should edit the places where it appears in this file.